Un Rêve

 It took many little adjustments, but I got comfortably situated at Hotel le Maxime, in the fairly charming village of Auxerre, France.
 I’m in a ‘newer’ hotel in the old centre-ville, I’m guessing built in the 1600s.
 It was offices and warehouse for a shipping business, here on the quay of the River Yonne.
 Fun to think it was built when charming Madame Sévigny was writing effusively to her daughter.
 I’m up in the mansard part, with exposed old beams and a double-casement window.
 The next morning, lying on my bed and looking at the sun hitting the flat edge of one of those beams, I thought that same sun has been hitting at that angle, that same beam, for 400 winter mornings.
 Up the hill behind me is the much older, medieval village of Auxerre, topped by a big church or two, and a square with a fancy clock tower.
 These old city centers are cash cows, and there were well dressed visitors looking into the high-end shops on the ground floor of half-timbered old houses from the 1400s.
 I suppose it’s like spending a weekend in Aspen or Carmel for a certain kind of person.
 Not a very happy looking kind of person, I must say.

-I chose to go into a fancy confectioner’s shop, and a nice young woman explained to me that the cakes in the window were traditional Three Kings cakes, for Epiphany, which was that very day.
+I chose to go into an upscale confectioner’s shop, and a nice young woman explained to me that the cakes in the window were traditional Three Kings cakes, for Epiphany, which was that very day.
 She said the frangipani ones were the best in the world, made there.
 Thus I could hardly not buy a small one.
 She also gave me a chocolate covered cherry, full of kirsch, that was hands down the best one I’ve ever had.

 The puff-pastry on the cake was shatteringly crisp, the frangipani filling was beautifully flecked with almond skins and barely sweet, both creamy and fluffy at the same time.
 It also came with a gilt paper crown, apparently meant for children, as mine didn’t fit.
 But clearly there is a conspiracy to break an unwary person’s molars.
 The delicious chocolate cherry had a pit, which I bit down on hard, and as I was devouring my Three Kings cake in my room, I bit down hard, again, on a ceramic figurine of, what, a soft-serve ice cream in a pleated paper cup?
 Not sure of the symbolism, but too late I remembered the tradition of whoever finds a tiny figurine in their piece of cake has good luck all the year, after getting back from the endodontist.